 Simple risk mitigation strategies can be put in place, such as:

 - Training employees to notify maintenance whenever potential water damage occurs

 - Knowledge of shut-off valves for all systems

 - Critical equipment and materials are protected against potential water damage events

 - Semi-annual roof inspections

 - Installing leak detection systems

-Protection against wind is not only important in coastal states, but any part of the country where high winds are common whether it be through hurricanes, tornadoes, or straight-line winds.
+Protection against wind is not only important in coastal states, but any part of the country where high winds are frequent, whether it be from hurricanes, tornadoes, or straight-line winds.

 Many states will have a list of recommendations to protect your property against severe wind damage.